Making Employee Volunteers Matter

 All three valued their relationship with S&B so they came up with a plan to make it happen.
 On the appointed day, Maria and the group of volunteers showed up for the activity.
 They learned more about Emergency Relief and got a chance to help.
 Kathy and Maria did a quick follow-up a couple of days after.
 Maria said the employees enjoyed themselves and were hoping they’d get a chance to do something more “direct service” next time.
 None of those who participated signed up to be a regular volunteer, though one did switch their payroll deducted contribution to Emergency Relief as a result of their experience.
 And everyone went back to their regular routine.

 Sound familiar?
-Don’t worry, it unfortunately happens every day in hundreds of well-meaning organizations and nonprofits.
+Unfortunately, it happens every day in hundreds of well-meaning organizations and nonprofits.
 While the employees in our example were able to volunteer as a group and with a partner nonprofit, it didn’t address a critical need of the nonprofit.
-And there wasn’t any follow up or lasting impact as a result of the engagement – for either side.
+And there wasn’t any follow-up or lasting impact as a result of the engagement – for either side.
 At its core, this was a transactional experience among partners, instead of a meaningful opportunity to strengthen a strategic relationship.

-One of the six top trends revealed in our Snapshot 2015 – The New Corporate DNA report is the importance of making sure the needs and expectations of all stakeholders are understood and aligned.
+One of the six top trends revealed in our Snapshot Employer Research: The New Corporate DNA report is the importance of making sure the needs and expectations of all stakeholders are understood and aligned.

 In fact, our research shows that the importance of workplace volunteering is accelerating.
-It is the second most important component of employee engagement programs in 2015, up from the fifth most important in our Snapshot 2013 research.
-68% of large companies had volunteering as a component of their program in 2013.
-In 2015, that figure leaped to 92%.
+It is the second most important component of employee engagement programs, up from the fifth most important in our Snapshot Employer Research :Trends and Strategies to Engage Employees in Greater Giving research from two years prior.
+68% of large companies listed volunteering as a component of their program in that original research.
+Two years later, that figure leaped to 92%.

-However, our Snapshot 2014 research showed that nonprofits are struggling to meet this demand.
+However, our Snapshot Nonprofit Research: Rising Tide of Expectations report showed that nonprofits are struggling to meet this demand.
 More than 70% of companies want their volunteer opportunities to allow for team building, requiring activities that can be done in groups.
 82% say this is important to their employees.
 However, nonprofits often struggle to find meaningful work that can be accomplished in groups and on short notice.
 Yet they feel obligated to provide some volunteer activity as they value the partnership and don’t want to jeopardize the financial support they receive from the partner.

 - Work with trusted partners.
 This applies to both the company and the nonprofit.
 It should be easy for one to say to the other “No, but how about this solution?”
 Trust makes that conversation natural.